TokyoTechGUC/wrfchemi_generator/README.md

 # wrfchemi_generator
 Python-based `wrfchemi` generator using EDGAR-HTAPv3 dataset.
 Prepared by Alvin C.G.
-Varquez, GUC Lab, Tokyo Institute of Technology.
+Varquez, GUC Lab, Institute of Science Tokyo.

 ### Installation
 Download the following files in the folder.